-When creating a list in Microsoft To Do, you can name it and choose a theme colour/photo for it.
-For Apple Reminders, you can name your list, pick a colour for its icon, and the icon/emoji itself.
-You can create custom smart lists in Apple Reminders by choosing a certain number of filters; tags, date, time, location, flag and priority.
+When creating a list in Microsoft To Do, you can name it and choose a theme colour or photo for it.
+For Apple Reminders, you can name your list, pick a colour for its icon, and the icon (or emoji) itself.
+You can create custom smart lists in Apple Reminders by choosing a certain number of filters; tags, date, time, location, flag, and priority.
 Custom smart lists are awesome!

-Both apps have a three dots icon for editing your list to rename, sort your tasks (Apple Reminders lets you sort your tasks manually) or print it.
+Both apps have a three-dots icon for editing your list to rename, sort your tasks (Apple Reminders lets you manually sort your tasks), or print the list.
 You can also select multiple tasks for editing.
-Apple Reminders has more options for that, than Microsoft To Do.
-It also can show your completed tasks at the bottom of your list.
+Apple Reminders has more options for that than Microsoft To Do.
+It can also show your completed tasks at the bottom of your list.

 |Creating lists||Microsoft To Do||Apple Reminders|

 Microsoft To Do integrates with Outlook.
 When you Flag your emails for follow-up, they appear in the Flagged email smart folder in your To Do app.
 This feature seems to be available only on the iPhone version of the app, though.
 I’m not sure if it’s a bug or if they are discontinuing the feature.
 The app, however, does not integrate with the Microsoft Calendar app.
 Apple Reminders doesn’t integrate with either the Mail or Calendar apps.

 Both apps have two levels of organisation; groups and lists.
 Apple Reminders also has tags that add a third dimension to how you organise your tasks.
 Both apps have minimalist organisation, which means you can’t use them to manage big projects (with many moving parts).